zhenyuanlu/PainAttnNet/README.md

 ## Transformer Encoder with Multiscale Deep Learning for Pain Classification Using Physiological Signals

-### Our new paper just released on arxiv, PainAttnNet: https://arxiv.org/abs/2303.06845
+### Our new paper just released on Frontiers in Physiology: https://www.frontiersin.org/articles/10.3389/fphys.2023.1294577/full